Hurtak/hello/README.md

 ## TODO

-* rename this project
 * settings
+  * close button
+  * random/next/previous image
+  * image index and total images indicator
+  * image thems checkboxes (with number of images in each category)
   * change image every x minutes?
+* rename this project
 * fade in animation - like that chrome plugin
 * image sources
   * bing images